IN THE MOUNTAINS OF FIRE

 Sunday, June 7, 2708

 (Tonight?
 Again?
 Oh, insatiable little one!
 Must I?
 Yes, yes, of course.
-I hear you, even through the teacher’s droning, as though he snores his words at us: history of Toulin but with noticeable chunks cut out—does anyone but me catch the jolts, the breaks in continuity that most of them cannot think through, only around?
+I hear you, even through the teacher’s droning, as though he snores his words at us: history of Toulin but with noticeable chunks cut out—does anyone but me catch the jolts, the breaks in continuity that most of them can't think through, only around?

 Your voice, little one, your dry little voice whispers to me through the cracks in their attention.
 I have trained long and hard to hear you, G...G...Gita.
 They cannot even speak your name.